TheOnlyWayUp/selfcord/docs/ext/commands/commands.rst

 Discord Converters
 ++++++++++++++++++++

-Working with :ref:`discord_api_models` is a fairly common thing when defining commands, as a result the library makes working with them easy.
+Working with :ref:`selfcord_api_models` is a fairly common thing when defining commands, as a result the library makes working with them easy.

 For example, to receive a :class:`Member` you can just pass it as a converter: